BrunoFrancesco97/Client_Server_Java/README.md

   2. Extend the client interface with a Swing GUI
   3. Consider the tournament mode: how to guarantee fair treatment to all users considering that network delays can penalize some users with respect to others?
 For example, user A has a faster connection and it often receives the questions one second before the other participants: how the server could consider these delays to determine which user took actually less time to answer?
   4. Manage the case when one client disconnects during the game: how will you manage client reconnection?

+## Contents

+Repository is divided between two main folders

+1. *server*

+2. *client*

+where each one is a Gradle Project.
+As the name suggets **client** contains the client application part, thus the part which allows the client to play using a graphic interface and so where all graphic logic is written.
+Meanwhile **server** contains all the algorithms that handle the communication between multiple clients/creation or partecipation to existing matches/answering and picking new questions.